home-assistant/home-assistant.io/source/_components/recorder.markdown

 Configuration variables:

 - **purge_interval** (*Optional*): (days) Enable scheduled purge of older events and states.
-The purge task runs every x days from when the recorder component is first enabled.
-If a scheduled purge is missed (e.g. if HA was not running) then the schedule will resume soon after HA restarts.
+The purge task runs every x days from when the `recorder component` is first enabled.
+If a scheduled purge is missed (e.g. if Home Assistant was not running) then the schedule will resume soon after Home Assistant restarts.
 You can use [service](#service-purge) call `recorder.purge` when required without impacting the purge schedule.
 - **purge_keep_days** (*Required with `purge_interval`*): Specify number of history days to keep in recorder database after purge.
 - **exclude** (*Optional*): Configure which components should be excluded from recordings.
   - **entities** (*Optional*): The list of entity ids to be excluded from recordings.